 - Lower MDR results: 88.4% detection with MTTD of 47 minutes (MITRE Managed Services 2024)

-When to choose SentinelOne: You have disconnected sites requiring offline protection, you want a stand-alone solution with less complexity than a full SOC, and you're looking for good value for money.
+When to choose SentinelOne: you have remote sites that require offline protection, you want a standalone solution that’s less complex than a full-fledged SOC, or you’re looking for good value for your money.

 Defender for Business vs Trellix EDR